The Greatest Red Grape of the Rhône: Syrah

 Speaking of bubbly, Pinot Noir is also a vital part of the Champagne equation; less than 35% of the region’s vineyards are planted to Chardonnay, while Pinot Noir and its cousin Pinot Meunier continue to dominate across the zone.
 Many growers place Pinot Noir at the top of their viticultural hierarchy, claiming that it contributes much-needed richness and complexity to the standard three variety blends that have made Champagne famous worldwide.
 But single-vineyard (and mono-varietal) wines are starting to receive more attention from growers and the major houses.
 The most famous of these are undoubtedly Krug’s Clos d’Ambonnay and Bollinger’s Vieilles Vignes Francaises.
 You will not encounter two finer Champagnes made from 100% Pinot Noir.
 The depth and complexity always surprise the naysayers.
 But then again, that’s Pinot Noir all over.

 Climate change deniers should visit Burgundy; the effects of global warming are there for all to see.
 Over the past decade, a string of very hot (by local standards) vintages has caused major headaches, not least the risk of unwieldy alcohol, coarse tannins, and even scorched berries.
-The critic Tim Atkin MW noted that “it’s becoming harder and harder to make elegant Burgundies.”
+The critic Tim Atkin MW noted, “it’s becoming harder and harder to make elegant Burgundies.”
 This does not bold well for a region that states its reputation on elegance and finesse rather than brute force.

 However, growers continue to adapt, modifying their viticultural techniques and planting later-ripening clones of Pinot Noir.
-Earlier harvests require constant vigilance to ensure that acidity levels do not fall to undesirable low levels, with an excess of sugar and richness.
+Earlier harvests require constant vigilance to ensure that acidity levels do not fall to undesirable low levels, with excess sugar and richness.

 Meanwhile, Champagne is starting to consider its future as a still wine region.
-Several houses have launched still wines, marketed under the appellation ‘Cotéaux Champenois’ over the past few years.
+Several houses have launched still wines marketed under the appellation ‘Cotéaux Champenois’ over the past few years.
 They include Louis Roederer, Champagne Drappier, and a small domaine called Etienne Calsac.
 Rising temperatures are overturning perceptions about what can be achieved in the region, an area that was once considered too cold to produce still Pinot Noir wines.

 But climate isn’t the only factor driving change.
 Land prices in the Coté d’Or have forced growers to look further afield, investing heavily in the Coté Chalonnaise and Beaujolais in recent years.
 However, Burgundian Laurent Delaunay is convinced that the higher altitudes sites of Limoux in the Languedoc hold great potential for the grape.
 “As prices in Burgundy have reached astronomical levels, producers are, of course, searching for new opportunities in regions like Oregon and closer to home, Beaujolais,” said Delaunay in 2017.